 - Click OK

 In this example, we’re saying pull from the named range list called “Region,” which is on the Agents sheet.
-So when the user clicks a cell in Column A, they will now see a drop-down arrow and region names.
+So when the user clicks a cell in Column A, they will now see a list control and a data list of state names.

 Linking Sales Agents to Region